 A tense scene ensued that night at the family dinner table, their daughter Julie recalling her mother being “annoyed” that her public promise had “gone unheeded.”
 She again argued her point until “wearily” the President cut her off: “We tried to do the best we could, Pat.”

-Unknown to her, however, Nixon was intended to use her independence to his advantage, telling an aide to spread a media story that the First Lady and their daughters were the “strongest advocates” for a woman justice so that even if one wasn’t named, he’d get credit for sympathy with the women’s rights movement.
+Unknown to her, however, Nixon was intending to exploit her independence to his advantage, telling an aide to spread a media story that the First Lady and their daughters were the “strongest advocates” for a woman justice; even if he did not chose a woman for the Supreme Court, he believed that he would get credit for at least sympathizing with the women’s movement for equality.

 Nixon was pleased with the way the news was taken, “except for my wife, but boy is she mad.”